ciudadanointeligente/legislative/README.md

     cp config/schedule.rb.example config/schedule.rb
     cp config/private_legislative.yml.example config/private_legislative.yml

+The private_legislative.yml is the file that holds all your private config values.
+While legislative.yml gets synced to your github repo, private_legislativeyml does not.

 #### Deploy

 We recommend the follow commands in the job for automatic deploy and the use of [phusion passenger](https://www.phusionpassenger.com/) as web server and application server with apache or nginx in production.